Glenn De Baeremaeker: Environmentalist

+City councillor

-Continuing his environmental work, De Baeremaeker became one of the leaders in the effort to save the Oak Ridges Moraine from development.
-When Brad Duguid left city council in 2003 to run for the provincial Liberals, De Baeremaeker decided to run for the empty seat and triumphed by a wide margin.
+When Brad Duguid left the city council in 2003 to run for the provincial Liberals, De Baeremaeker decided to run for the empty seat and won by a wide margin.

-De Baeremaeker was notable for cycling to City Hall from his home in Scarborough almost every day year round.
-He was a strong advocate for safer road conditions for cyclists.

 De Baeremaeker was known for his support of former mayor David Miller's policies, in particular his support of the civic workers' deal to end the 2009 Toronto municipal strike.
+He was also a strong advocate for safer road conditions for cyclists.

-In March 2012 Toronto City Council dissolved the Toronto Transit Commission Board and appointed new councillors, including De Baeremaeker, to the Board, a role he continued in during the 2014-2018 Council term.
-In 2014 he was appointed Deputy Mayor East and a member of the Toronto Region Conservation Authority.

-De Baeremaeker was elected as Deputy Speaker of Toronto City Council on April 25, 2018 following the resignation of Shelley Carroll.
+In March 2012, Toronto City Council dissolved the Toronto Transit Commission Board and appointed new councillors, including De Baeremaeker, to the Board, a role he continued in during the 2014-2018 council term.
+In 2014, he was appointed Deputy Mayor East and a member of the Toronto Region Conservation Authority.
+In 2017, he helped the South Asian Autism Awareness Centre build a permanent home.
+De Baeremaeker was elected as Deputy Speaker of the Toronto City Council on April 25, 2018 following the resignation of Shelley Carroll.